 In preparation for the implementation of the Additional Learning Needs and Education Tribunal (Wales) (ALNET) Act 2018, we have reviewed our ALN provision across all schools, settings, and other providers.
-As a result, we have identified the following areas in relation to ALN provision for learners in Welsh medium education.
+As a result, we have identified the following areas in relation to ALN provision for learners in Welshmedium education.

 Monmouthshire does not have a specialist resource base for children with complex ALN as the perceived demand is very low.
-However, we believe that this is because parents/carers of children with more complex ALN are more likely to opt to send their children to an English medium primary school due to a current lack of specialist Welsh medium provision within the local authority and across the region.
-Consequently, it is highly likely that the perceived number of learners with SEN or ALN in Welsh medium schools may be underrepresented.
-There has not been a recent, detailed analysis of ALN children in the Welsh medium sector to fully understand the level and complexity of ALN need in Welsh medium schools or early years setting.
+However, we believe that this is because parents/ carers of children with more complex ALN are more likely to opt to send their children to an English medium primary school due to a current lack of specialist Welsh-medium provision within the local authority and across the region.